tvcutsem/tvcutsem.github.io/_posts/2024-10-09-making-ethereum-transaction-validation-more-accessible.md

 The quantitative analysis, the design of the protocol, and the validation of the protocol on simulated transaction data was all carried out by my thesis student [Ruben Hias](https://www.linkedin.com/in/rubenhias/), who did this work as part of his Masters thesis project, with mentoring by my PhD students Weihong Wang and Jan Vanhoof.
 Ruben did outstanding work analyzing the problem, coming up with a proof-of-concept state sharing protocol and setting up simulation experiments to validate the feasibility of the protocol.
 For the experiments with Verkle trees, he interacted with [Ethereum Foundation](https://ethereum.foundation/) researchers, who were interested to learn the impact on storage needs by switching to Verkle trees, as this not only benefits our protocol, but also light clients.
 Verkle trees are [on the roadmap](https://ethereum.org/en/roadmap/verkle-trees/) to be integrated into Ethereum.

-A [pre-print author-copy of our paper](https://kuleuven-my.sharepoint.com/:b:/g/personal/weihong_wang_kuleuven_be/EbmwgUTesHBCqNzCJIxUw_gBjyK5z-OG0rWQbey-v6io-w?e=NAEgjP) is available.
+A [pre-print author-copy of our paper](https://arxiv.org/abs/2410.05854) is available on Arxiv.
 A copy of Weihong’s presentation slides for the paper presentation at BRAINS’24 is [here](https://kuleuven-my.sharepoint.com/:b:/g/personal/weihong_wang_kuleuven_be/ERpQPcqTo1ZEtZn7W6PLmGwBm_-UpNSi8uNnriZXWCnIsg?e=ODepi1).